-Xavier Chris, a bit about Xavier and I when we met, took a business from zero to $200,000,000 and sold that.
-Then he took another business from zero to $600,000,000 and sold that.
-Now he is involved in this little $15,000,000 revenue on an enterprise value of $7 million.
+Xavier Chris, a bit about Xavier and I when we met, he took a business from zero to $200 million and sold that.
+Then he took another business from zero to $600 million and sold that.
+Now he is involved in this little $15 million revenue on an enterprise value of $7 million.

 Your market cap is your number of shares times what the stock price is.
-For an unlisted business or a start up, it’s the number of shares on issue, times what you think it’s going to be valued as a stock price.
+For an unlisted business or a start up; it’s the number of shares on issue, times what you think it’s going to be valued as a stock price.
 That gives you your market cap.

-But this business has $15,000,000 of revenue trading on an EV of $7,000,000, they finished their life cycle in debt.
-They finished the break even side.
-They cash flow positive, revenue positive.
-They have a manager there who took two businesses from zero to $600,000,000 and has created shareholder value.
-This business we were happy to put our Peak brand behind, my name behind it, listed on the ASX.
-It’s gone from 15c to about 26c, 27c today in a matter of two or three months.
+But this business has $15 million of revenue trading on an EV of $7 million; they finished their life cycle in debt.
+They finished on the break even side.
+They’re cash flow positive, revenue positive.
+They have a manager there who has taken two businesses from zero to $600 million and has created shareholder value.
+This business we were happy to put our Peak brand behind it, my name behind it, and list it on the ASX.
+It’s gone from 15 cents to about 26-27 cents today in a matter of two or three months.

+If you picked up the phone to Xavier, and Ben knows him quite well, and asked him how much due diligence did Peak do.
+We did a lot of due diligence; two months, three months worth of work.
+So a lot of work.
 It was meeting managers, speaking to the suppliers, having a look at the financials, looking at the contractors, speaking to the other guys.
 It’s a lot of work that goes on in the background.

 Now that you are grounded in the most important details to understand, you can apply the numbers when considering a tech company for investment.
 It’s not just about the growth, value, or even the bottom line, but it’s also about the people and management.
 This is just as important if you are a tech startup looking to present your value to potential investors.
 No matter which side of the equation you are on, make sure you are armed with facts and consider the right questions for the best chance for success.